codewithjuspher/loan-app/README.md

 ## Overview

 Built with type safety, scalability, and developer experience in mind.
-A batteries included Vite + React template.

 - [pnpm](https://pnpm.io) - A strict and efficient alternative to npm with up to 3x faster performance
 - [TypeScript](https://www.typescriptlang.org) - A typed superset of JavaScript designed with large scale applications in mind